-^{2.} Of instincts which can accommodate themselves to peculiar circumstances and situations, or such as are improvable by experience and observation.
+2. Of instincts which can accomodate themselves to peculiar circumstances and situations, or such as are improvable by experience and observation ..

-^{&#}x27;Almost all the instincts of the higher kinds of animals, are included under this division.
+' Almost all the instincts of the higher kinds of animals, are included under this division.
 There are few of them which are not capable of being improved by education and experience, and this is particularly the case with those of man.'

-Senegal, where the heat is great, she neglects her eggs during the day, but sits upon them in the night.
+The ostrich has been accused of unnaturalness, because she leaves her eggs to be hatched by the heat of the sun.
+In Senegal, where the heat is great, she neglects her eggs during the day, but sits upon them in the night.
 At the Cape of Good Hope, however, where the degree of heat is less, the ostrich, like other birds, sits upon her eggs both day and night.